adaltas/node-nikita/docs/content/api/metadata/templated.md

 # Metadata "templated"

 Nikita provides templating in configuration properties using the [Handlebars](https://handlebarsjs.com/) templating engine.
 It traverses properties recursively and uses the same self-referenced object as a context.
 The `templated` metadata enables or disables templating.

-It is enabled by default.
+Templating is disabled by default.
+Set `metadata.templating` to `true` to enable it.
+There is a performance penality to expect.

 * Type: `boolean`
+  Default: `false`, inherited from parent

 All the properties from the current action are available including [`config`](/current/api/config/) and [`metadata`](/current/api/config/).